vasu31dev/playwright-ts/README.md

 For more information, please refer to the [Playwright CLI documentation](https://playwright.dev/docs/test-cli).

-## Best practices
+## Best Practices

 Here are some recommended best practices when using this framework:

 - `Use Utility Functions`: Whenever possible, use the utility functions provided in the framework instead of directly using Playwright methods.
 These utility functions are designed to simplify common tasks and make your tests more readable and maintainable.

 - `Feedback on Utility Functions`: If you find that a utility function for a specific action or assertion is missing, please provide feedback so we can continue to improve and expand our utility Functions.
 Meanwhile, temporarily use the corresponding Playwright method combined with `getPage` from `@PageSetup` for a specific task, the utility function is not available.
 Replace these with newly added utility functions once they are available.

 - `Playwright's Inbuilt Features`: Playwright comes with a wide range of inbuilt features.
 Make sure to utilize these as needed.